 By May 15th, troop are required to submit a year-end financial report accompanied by a bank statement ending April 30th of that year with their Service Unit Treasurer.
 Troops carrying over $500 at the end of the year must document program plans for expending the funds on the Troop Finance Report (https://www.gsnorcal.org/content/dam/girlscouts-gsnorcal/documents/volunteer_resources/finance/troop-finance-report-form.pdf).
 These reports are randomly audited by service unit treasurers, council staff, and/or GSNorCal's finance team.
 The account may be subject to closure by September 30th if the report has not been received.

 A copy of the Troop Finance Report must be furnished to girls and families.
 Many problems can be avoided if the person responsible for maintaining the bank account reports more often (monthly or at least quarterly, as appropriate for your group).
 It also is suggested that the treasurer report to the girls and families after each product sale with financial details.
 Keep receipts for every expenditure for a minimum of three years.

 It can make the task of completing the Troop Finance Report easier if records are kept using the same income and expense categories as those on the form.

 Members who handle credit card information must complete the PCI/DSS online module at training.gsnorcal.org.
 The Troop Finance Report module can be accessed from the Troop Leader, Troop Treasurer, or SU Treasurer Role pages at training.gsnorcal.org.
-This course walks you through the process of completing the Troop Finance Report if you need some coaching.
+These courses walk you through the process of completing the Troop Finance Report, if you need some coaching.
 It’s not difficult, especially if you’ve kept good records.